-The Option master panel delivers detailed information about options, permits to analyse strategies
+The Option master panel delivers detailed information about options, permits to analyse strategies graphically and trade

 The General settings tab is separated into three sections: General, Analyser and Volatility lab.